What is a polypectomy?

 For emergencies, you can call a GI doctor 24 hours a day.
 Call the hospital page operator at 617-355-6369 and ask for the GI fellow on call.

-Here at Boston Children’s Hospital, our care is informed by our research.
-But as specialists in innovative, family-centered care, our physicians never forget that your child is precious, and not just a patient.
+Our care is informed by our research.
+But as specialists in innovative, family centered care, our physicians never forget that your child is precious, and not just a patient.

 - use of endoscopic ultrasound

 - sedation for procedures